Raining in My Heart

-"Raining in My Heart" is a song recorded by Buddy Holly on October 21, 1958 at the Pythian Temple on West 70th Street in New York City, with the orchestral backing by Dick Jacobs.
-The music and lyrics are written by the songwriting team of Felice Bryant and Boudleaux Bryant.
-It was released as a single on Coral Records in 1959, peaking at number 88 on the Billboard chart as the B-side of "It Doesn't Matter Anymore".
+"Raining in My Heart" is a song recorded by Buddy Holly on October 21, 1958 at Decca's recording studio in the Pythian Temple on West 70th Street in New York City, with the orchestral backing by Dick Jacobs.
+The music and lyrics are written by the songwriting team of Felice and Boudleaux Bryant.

+Release

+It was released as a single on Coral Records in January 5, 1959, peaking at number 88 on the Billboard chart as the B-side of "It Doesn't Matter Anymore".
 This recording was included on Buddy Holly's first "greatest hits" compilation album, The Buddy Holly Story, that was released in March 1959.

 Leo Sayer cover

 "Raining in My Heart" was also a 1978 hit for Leo Sayer when his recording of the song peaked at number 21 on the UK Singles Chart and number 47 on the US Billboard Hot 100.
 It also reached number 9 on the U.S. Easy Listening chart.